Gozilla01/OpenWebNet2-OpenHab-PRE/README.md

     - For lighting and automation
     - New parameter `addrtype` (`1`= Point to Point, `2`= Area, `3`= Group, `4`= General)
     - See the tables [Lighting group addresses](https://github.com/Gozilla01/openhab2-addons-Pre-New-Build/blob/master/README.md#test-lighting-group-addresses) and [Automation group addresses](https://github.com/Gozilla01/openhab2-addons-Pre-New-Build/blob/master/README.md#test-automation-group-addresses)
+  - Temporary modification to the `message.Lighting`
+    - Added management for new timed WHAT
+    - Added management for `bus_motion_detector`